Native Collagen Gel

 Attention!

-• Collagen Gel should be stored in in a cool, dry place away from direct sunlight and high humidity in temp up to 37 C.
+• Collagen Gel should be stored in in a cool, dry place away from direct sunlight and high humidity.

 • Do not use collagen in conjunction with cosmetics containing: fruit acids, zinc, ceramides, retinol